Are you actively trying to avoid gluten-containing foods? Do you also have hypothyroidism?

 But, even though it is gluten-free, doesn’t mean it’s a perfect medication.

-Many people may still negatively react to the inactive binders, fillers, dyes, lubricants, and even ingredients such as lactose.
+Many people may still negatively react to inactive binders, fillers, dyes, lubricants, and even ingredients such as lactose.

 If you are having trouble tolerating Synthroid and you are still experiencing negative symptoms, then it may be worth considering a change to another type of thyroid medication.